 General Unsecured Claims are "impaired," in bankruptcy terminology, because they are not assured of payment in full plus interest.
 As such, holders of General Unsecured Claims are entitled to vote to accept or reject the Plan.
-The Debtors urge general unsecured creditors to vote to accept the Plan as being the best means of providing the highest possible distribution on account of General Unsecured Claims.
+The Debtors urge general unsecured creditors to vote to accept the Plan as being the best means of providing the greatest and earliest possible distribution on account of General Unsecured Claims.

-F. Subordinated Claims (Class 4)
+F. Equity Interests - Common Stock (Class 4)